 For more information, check out our full Surfshark review.

-How to unblock and watch Netflix using Surfshark
+How to watch Netflix using Surfshark

-Here’s how to unblock Netflix with Surfshark:
+Here’s how to watch Netflix with Surfshark:

 - First, sign up for a Surfshark account (use our Surfshark coupon to save 83% and get three months extra for free on a two-year plan).

 - Download the app and install it on any device you use to stream Netflix.
 Remember: there’s no connection limit, so feel free to stay logged in on all of your devices.

 - Connect to one of Surfshark’s servers in your home country.

 - Visit Netflix and try playing something.
 If all goes well, the video should begin immediately.
 If not, you might want to clear your cookies before trying again.

 Important: Netflix is constantly upgrading its VPN-detection features, which means that occasionally, VPN providers that worked previously may be temporarily blocked.
 There is some good news, though: these issues are usually resolved quite quickly and they rarely affect every major service.
 If you’re having difficulty streaming Netflix with Surfshark, we recommend using ExpressVPN, a similarly powerful service that works exceptionally well with Netflix.

 Our international research team tested Surfshark against 30 regional Netflix libraries and found that it was able to securely access over a dozen including Australia, Canada, India, Japan, the UK, and the US.
 In many cases, these were accessible via both a web browser and the mobile app, although there were a few instances where the mobile apps refused to load (see the table below).